 You are allowed a credit of \$110 for each exemption claimed on your federal return.
+Civil Union taxpayers, please refer to your Proforma or "as if" federal return.
 Enter on Line 43a, the total number of exemptions claimed on your federal return in the space provided.
-If you are married and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
+If you are married or entered into a civil union and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
 Multiply this number of credits by \$110.

 If you were not required to file a federal return, enter \$110 for each spouse reporting income on this form plus \$110 for each person who could have been claimed as a personal exemption had you been required to file a federal return.
-If you are married and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.
+If you are married or entered into a civil union and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return.